vendramin/vendramin.github.io/bachelor_topics.md

 Given a normal subgroup $N$ of $G$, can we reconstruct the structure of $G$ from that of $N$ and $G/N$?
 In general, no. However, there is a crucial case where this problem has a beautiful solution: If the orders of $N$ and $G/N$ are coprime, then $G$ is a semidirect product of $N$ and $G/N$.
 This is the celebrated Schur—Zassenhaus theorem.
 The proof is also enjoyable.
 It reduces the problem to the case where $N$ is abelian; in that case, one uses some basic group cohomology!

 ##### References:
 * Isaacs, Martin.
 Finite group theory.
 Graduate Studies in Mathematics, 92.
-American Mathematical Society, Providence, RI, 2008. xii+350 pp. ISBN: 978-0-8218-4344-4.
+American Mathematical Society, Providence, RI, 2008.

----

-### Dedekind-finite rings

-A ring is said to be a _Dedekind-finite_ ring if $ab = 1$ implies $ba = 1$ for any two elements $a$ and $b$.
-Several classes of rings are known to be Dedekind-finite.
-There is a beautiful theorem of Kaplansky that states that if an element of a ring has more than one right inverse, then it in fact has infinitely many.

-##### References:
-* T. Y. Lam.
-A first course in noncommutative rings, volume 131 of Graduate Texts in Mathematics.
-Springer-Verlag, New York, second edition, 2001.
-* T. Y. Lam.
-Exercises in modules and rings.
-Problem Books in Mathematics.
-Springer, New York, 2007.
-* I. Rosenholtz.
-A pigeonhole proof of Kaplansky’s theorem.
-Amer.
-Math.
-Monthly, 99(2):132–133, 1992.

 ---